 That’s a lot of beautiful Bs in the title right there.
-A coincidence?
-Perhaps not.
-But what about la bomba?
-What is the story behind this explosively delicious food that is served at the La Bombeta tapas bar and restaurant in Barcelona?
+What is the story behind this explosively delicious food called la bomba that is served at the La Bombeta tapas bar and restaurant in Barcelona?

 Bombas are a deep-fried mix of mashed potato and minced meat in the shape of a bomb (those round ones you know from cartoons), topped with alioli (a Mediterranean garlic and olive oil mayonnaise) and a spicy sauce, which may include cayenne as well as tabasco.
 They are a little like croquetas but bigger and fatter, with a crisp outer shell of deliciousness and a soft, flavour-explosive interior, filling every little gap in your mouth for a heavenly warm and mushy experience.